Abdullah-B/CarND-Vehicle-Detection-P5/writeup.md

 [image5]: Slidingwindow.png "Sliding Window"
 [image6]: visualize.png "visualization of predictions"
 [image7]: drawingLine.png "Drawing lines"
+---
+ ##
  this project will look through a video and identify the lanes in front of the car

-the process goes as follows
+   # The process goes as follows

 	First it will calibrate the camera using 9 by 6 chess board(see output_images/calibration_lines folder) the matrix and distortion coefficients.